romankuchin/ica0002-2022/01-intro/README.md

 **(on a Control node -- same machine where your SSH keys reside)**

 Note: we will use Ansible version 6.2.0 (ansible-core 2.13.3) for this course.
 Teachers will have this version installed and use it to check your tasks.
 Your code is considered working only if it executes successfully on Ansible 6.2.0.
 If you're using other Ansible versions -- you're on your own with them.

+Note: you will need Python v3.8.x or newer to use this version of Ansible.

 Note for Windows users: Ansible does not officially support running on Windows, neither do we support Windows as a workstation.
 Although we have nothing against